Classify Each Angle Pair As Corresponding Alternate Interior

 • Navigation: Navigators use angles to determine direction and position, whether on land, sea, or in the air.

-• Construction: Construction workers use angles to ensure that walls are straight, roofs are properly sloped, and structures are aligned.
+• Construction: Construction workers use angles to confirm that walls are straight, roofs are properly sloped, and structures are aligned.

 • Art and Design: Artists and designers use angles to create perspective, balance, and visual harmony in their work.